-This sub type is thought to account for approximately 7% of cervical adenocarcinomas 2-3.
-The incidence of this sub type is thought to have increased through the latter part of the 20th century 4.
+It is thought to account for approximately 7% of cervical adenocarcinomas 2-3.
+The incidence is thought to have increased through the latter part of the 20th century 4.

-These tumours are generally moderate differentiated and bear some resemblence to endometrioid adenocarcinoma of the uterus.
+These tumours are generally moderate differentiated and bear some resemblence to endometrioid adenocarcinoma of the endometrium.

 - 1. Hirschowitz L, Sen C, Murdoch J. Primary endometrioid adenocarcinoma of the cervix with widespread squamous metaplasia--a potential diagnostic pitfall.
 Diagn Pathol.
 2007;2 : 40. doi:10.1186/1746-1596-2-40 - Free text at pubmed - Pubmed citation